Echo Point gardens 1964 (Blue Mountains Library, Local Studies Collection)

 Cooee! (/ˈkuːiː/) is a shout used in Australia, usually in the bush, to attract attention, find missing people, or indicate one's own location.
 When done correctly—loudly and shrilly—a call of ‘Cooee’ can carry over a considerable distance.
 The distance one's Cooee call travels can be a matter of competitive pride.
 It is also known as a call of help, which can blend in with different natural sounds in the bush.

 Cooee was among the first Aboriginal words taken into English by the First Fleeters, it comes from the Dharug word ‘guu-wii’, literally "come here", but the Europeans noted early in the piece that the Dharug used it as a shrill call to communicate over long distances.
+It was also the traditional call to test for an echo.

 The word Cooee, has become a name of many organisations, places and even events.
 Perhaps the most historic of these was the Cooee March during the First World War.
 It was staged by 35 men from Gilgandra, New South Wales, 766 km (476 mi) northwest of Sydney, as a recruiting drive after enthusiasm for the war waned in 1915 with the first casualty lists.
 They marched to Sydney calling ‘Cooee!’ to encourage others to come and enlist.
 A poster read ‘Coo-ee – Won't you come?’.
 When they reached Sydney on 12 December, the group had grown to 277.
 To this day, Gilgandra holds a yearly Cooee Festival in October to commemorate the event.
 Other Cooee Festivals occur across Australia.